 Below you can read what our members are saying about iKörkort.nu.

-It is normal to behave a little immaturely or to blindly rely on traffic rules when you are a new driver, but the goal is to develop as quickly as possible to a responsible and considerate one.
+It is normal to behave a little immaturely or to blindly rely on traffic rules when you are a new driver, but the goal is to develop as quickly as into a responsible and considerate driver.

 There are still many things to learn after getting your driver's licence

-Phase 1 – Immature and selfish – Act selfishly and without thinking about the consequences.
+Phase 1: Immature and selfish – Acts selfishly and without thinking about the consequences.
 Often annoy, surprise, and frighten other road users with their impulsive behaviour.

-Phase 2 – Smallminded rule-follower – Follow the rules blindly and disregard the fact that some road users require extra consideration and that some situations require a little common sense.
-When other road users violate the rules they become angry and may act erratically.
+Phase 2: Rule-focused and inflexible – Follows the rules blindly and disregard the fact that some road users require extra consideration and that some situations require a little common sense.
+When other road users violate the rules, they become angry and may act erratically.

 "In order to avoid traffic accidents, a road user must observe the care and caution required in the circumstances." –Trafikförordningen ch.
 2, § 1

-Drivers 18 to 19 years-old are 5-6 times more likely to be involved in an accident than the average driver.
+Young drivers often have less experience and are therefore more likely to end up in difficult traffic situations.
+Drivers 18 to 19 years old are 5–6 times more likely to be involved in an accident than the average driver.
 This is caused by a variety of factors, including:

 There are, of course, many older, more experienced drivers who also have these shortcomings, but they are more common among young drivers.
 Regardless of age, these traits must be worked on and eliminated.